UPDATED: SEPTEMBER 05, 2023 | 3 MIN READ

 - Have a disability or a family member in your household with a disability.

 - OHP Plus covers children 0-18 and adults 19-64

 - OHP Plus Supplemental is only for pregnant individuals 21 or older

 - OHP with Limited Drug is for adults who qualify for Medicaid and Medicare Part D

 Income-based eligibility applies.
-Adults who earn up to 133% of the Federal Poverty Level (FPL) are eligible as are children of a family who earns up to 300% of the FPL.
+Adults who earn up to 133% of the Federal Poverty Level (FPL) are eligible, as are children of a family who earn up to 300% of the FPL.
 The specific income threshold varies by family size.

 Cheapest Health Insurance Plans In Oregon

 Low out-of-pocket maximums on your Oregon health insurance plan help you have your insurance company cover your expenses quicker.
 A low out-of-pocket plan is an excellent choice if you visit the doctor regularly or have expensive medical needs.
 The PacificSource Health Plans’ Navigator Gold 1500 is ideal at $539 monthly and $5,500 out-of-pocket maximum.

 High out-of-pocket maximum plans are for individuals who don’t have a lot of medical expenses.
 These plans will have low premiums.
 Just expect to pay more when you seek care.
 The PacificSource Health Plans’ Navigator Catastrophic is a good plan, available to Oregonians under 30 or those with hardship.
 The plan costs an average of $195 a month.

 Health Savings Accounts (HSA) help you manage and plan for medical expenses.
 These tax-free accounts can apply to deductibles, copays, and other medical costs.
 The amount isn’t taxed if you withdraw from your HSA for medical needs.
 However, you will pay tax if you use the money for something else.
 On average, Kaiser Permanente’s KP OR Bronze 6900/0% HSA plan is a good choice at $309 a month.